Ali-consciousroad/TicTacToeGame/README.md

 # TicTacToeGame

-Tic Tac Toe game build with React.
+Tic Tac Toe game built with React.

-You can build this by following this tutorial from the React official documentation available here:
+You can build this project by following the tutorial available on the official React documentation website available here:

 https://reactjs.org/tutorial/tutorial.html